codingbychanche/MakeJobSchedule/Readme.md

 ![](Shot_1.png)

 Browse through your job schedule.
+Each entry can be viewed in detail.
+You can choose to add just the selected entry or the whole course to to devices calendar app.

 ![](Instructions/shot_load_cal_mobile.png)